 Not everyone has a loud, clear speaking voice.
 An amplified system is almost (but not always) essential.
 For big rooms with lots of guests, it is a good idea.
 For small intimate gatherings, a speaker system may be a tad over the top for just amplification.
 However, for music (or pre-recoded items), iPads, iPhones, tablets, and other such devices may not have the same impact in terms of volume and tone to convey the music how you originally envisaged it or wanted it to be.

 Nothing is really 'standard' when it comes to devices and amplification systems.
 A mobile phone may have a 3.5mm jack socket - but the amplifier/speaker system will use a 6.25mm jacks.
 An adaptor will thus be required.
 A simple thing, but can be forgotten or over looked.
 If not brought on the day it could prove to be a small disaster - music and microphone wise.

-Microphones generally have a 6.25mm plug but can (depending on the quality and price of the microphone) have a 3.5mm plug or even for more professioanl (Oand more expensive microphones) a Canon plug (three round pins)
+Microphones generally have a 6.25mm plug but can (depending on the quality and price of the microphone) have a 3.5mm plug.
+More professional (and more expensive microphones) can have a Canon plug (three round pins)

 For most indoor Memorial services, a lectern for the Celebrant, the family and friend’s speakers and Tribute givers, it is almost an essential piece of equipment required.
 Having a microphone (and linked to a speaker system) is an enormous bonus and would help quieter spoken people.

 If the lectern does not have a built-in microphone stand (flexible arm), then a boom microphone stand may be an option.
 Hand-holding microphones whilst reading can be awkward, cumbersome, and difficult to master.
 Professional speakers make it look easy and simple.
 Trying to read a Tribute of several pages whilst holding a microphone is a difficult task.
 A Lectern should be on your Memorial Service Equipment list.